Mehedi4467/independent-service-provider/README.md

 Used in Firebase for authentication\
 React bootstrap is used.
 Ordinary bootstrap and react bootstrap are mainly used here\
 React form hooks have been used\
-The data is shown on the website by json loading the data
+The data is shown on the website by json loading the data\
+Use React router hook.